rtk-rnjn/Parrot/extra/tutorials/roadmaps/frontend/112-modern-css/100-styled-components.md

 # Styled components

 Styled-components is a CSS-in-JS library that enables you to write regular CSS and attach it to JavaScript components.
-With styled-components, you can use the CSS you’re already familiar with instead of having to learn a new styling structure.
+With styled-components, you can use the CSS you're already familiar with instead of having to learn a new styling structure.

 Visit the following resources to learn more: